 Run an Analysis

 If you're ready to run an analysis, that's because you already installed mastoscore and set up your analysis with a mastoscore.ini file.
 There's an example.ini file that shows you what the options are.
 You can also go to the code repo and look at the ini/ directory to see some of the actual INI files I use at various times.
 Be warned that the features and syntax changed over time.
-I didn't go back to old INI files and update them to work with new syntax.
-So the monsterdon-20241124.ini file, for example, won't work with version 1.0.0 because features got implemented that make some of its options invalid.
+Some older INI files will not have all the bells and whistles of newer ones.

 The command line takes a minimum of 2 arguments: the INI file and the action you want to do.
 It also takes an optional --debug parameter that will display some information.
 Without the --debug option, it's pretty quiety.
 With --debug=info you get informative progress messages.
 With --debug=debug you get a lot of noise.